 If you’re looking for a lower-fat and calorie alternative to pork sausage, consider chicken sausage.
 Chicken sausage is high in protein and iron.
 You can use it as an alternative to ground meat in many recipes or enjoy it as part of a healthy breakfast on its own or with egg whites and spinach.
 It’s higher in fat content than 3 oz of chicken breast, but it’s still a great source of protein.

 Chicken sausage also contains zinc, which helps with wound healing, cell growth, gene regulation, and more.
-Zinc also benefits your immune system by keeping cold symptoms at bay while they heal your body from the inside out.
+Zinc also benefits your immune system by keeping cold symptoms at bay while your body heals from the inside out.

 back to menu ↑

 How long does cooked sausage last in the fridge?